Fuedyolo/MLOps_Final_Project/reports/README.md

 >
 > Answer:

 The main difficulty of running the experiments was understanding how to configure them, and run a hyperparameter sweep, using hydra and wandb.
 A minor setback was the issues with the required dependencies and the installation of those.
-A big challenge was getting the fastAPI app to work with correct and to work with cloud run.
-Furthermore, the specfic formulation of the docker files was also a big challenge and definently something that requires a lot of practice to master.
+A big challenge was getting the fastAPI app to work with correct and to work with cloud run - the problem was mostly with figuring out how to push datafiles to the app.
+Furthermore, the specific formulation of the docker files was also a big challenge and definently something that requires a lot of practice to master.
 As with all data science/software development a lot of time was spend on minor bugs, in this case path related bugs especially.

 ### Question 27